 Cristiana Perrella Named Director of Italy’s Centro per l’Arte Contemporanea Luigi Pecci

-Perrella also organized “Kutlug Ataman: Mesopotamian Dramaturgies” (2012) and coorganized “VIVA Performance Lab” (2015), with Tania Bruguera, at MAXXI in Rome.
+In addition, Perrella organized “Kutlug Ataman: Mesopotamian Dramaturgies” (2012) and coorganized “VIVA Performance Lab” (2015), with Tania Bruguera, at MAXXI in Rome.